Colusa murder suspect arraigned

 Fitch said he was informed by the U.S. Marshals on Thursday night that they had Garcia in their custody but information about his capture was not released until after Garcia was booked into the Colusa County Jail for security reasons.

-“We are very thankful for all the assistance we got from surrounding agencies, especially the marshall’s who never gave up on their pursuit of him,” Fitch said on Monday.
+“We are very thankful for all the assistance we got from surrounding agencies, especially the marshals who never gave up on their pursuit of him,” Fitch said on Monday.

 During Tuesdays hearing, Garcia-Vaca waived further arraignment hearings as well as his advisory of rights.
 He also signed and submitted a statement of rights to the court shortly before the hearing.